What is data linkage?

 - Linking LSAY to VET: When LSAY participants indicate during their survey that they have taken part in vocational education and training (VET), they are asked for permission to link their survey responses to data from the National VET Provider Collection.
 For more information please read our fact sheet on linking VET records to LSAY data

-- Linking LSAY to Higher Education (university): LSAY participants taking part in Higher Education (university) study are asked for their permission to link their survey responses to data from the Higher Education Information Management System (HEIMS).
+- Linking LSAY to Higher Education (university): LSAY participants taking part in Higher Education (university) study are asked for their permission to link their survey responses to data from the Higher Education Statistics Collection.
 For more information please read our fact sheet on linking Higher Education (university) records to LSAY data.

 How are data linked?